 - 2 bay leaves

-1 Sprinkle salt (about 2 teaspoons) on both side of the chicken thighs, and let sit while you prep and cook the onions.
+1 Salt the chicken: Sprinkle salt (about 2 teaspoons) on both side of the chicken thighs, and let sit while you prep and cook the onions.

 5 Slow cook for 2-3 hours on the high setting of your slow cooker.
 The timing depends on your particular slow cooker.
 My All-Clad model with a metal bowl heats up very quickly and only takes 2 hours to cook this dish.
 Slow cooker models with a ceramic bowl heat up much more slowly and probably would take 3 hours to cook.